-And that is a great question and one that I have been thinking about for a most of this year.
+That is a great question and one that I have been thinking about for most of the past year.
 Below is the distilled "Why" and, I guess, the soul of the brand.
 Its mission statement.
 Its ethos.

-Now if you read that you may think.. wait, that doesn't have anything to do with art or t-shirts?!
+Now when you read that you may have thought "Wait!
+That doesn't have anything to do with art or t-shirts?!"

-Selling t-shirts gave me the opportunity to achieve everything I have, it was my catalyst.
-And that is why for the last year I have been focused on creating opportunities and positive change for others too.
+Selling t-shirts gave me the opportunity to achieve everything I have.
+It was my catalyst.
+That is why for the last year I have been focused on creating opportunities and positive change for others too.

-This can be seen through the companies Charitable work, raising thousands of pounds for various organisations in 2016.
-By continually holding a mirror up to the retail industry and denouncing the issues it has created, by championing independent businesses and by offering advice and solutions to our peers.
-And by openly and honestly discussing numerous topics including my ongoing personal experiences with anxiety and how it affects me, the adverse affects Social Media can have on people and the struggles of running a business.
+This can be seen through the companies charitable work that raised thousands of pounds for various organisations in 2016.
+We continually hold a mirror up to the retail industry and denounce the issues it has created.
+We champion independent businesses and offer advice and solutions to our peers.
+We openly and honestly discuss numerous topics, including my own ongoing personal experiences with anxiety and how it affects me, the adverse affects social media can have on people and the struggles of running a business.

-Art is still very much a focus for the brand, especially now that I champion the bulk of the artwork for the first time in our 6 years as a company and have released over 60 designs myself this year.
+Art is still very much a focus for the brand, especially now that I create the bulk of the artwork for the first time in our 6 year history.
+I have released over 60 designs myself this year.
 It is a learning curve and a hugely enjoyable aspect of the brand that I love.
-That will never change.
-BUT my main focus and that of the brands moving forward will be to create opportunities and help people, even if it is just making their day a little better because they are wearing one of our t-shirts.
+This will never change.
+BUT, my main focus and that of the brand moving forward will be to create opportunities and help people, even if it is just making their day a little better because they are wearing one of our t-shirts.

 Abandon Ship Apparel